andrefs/node-sb-builder/README.md

 # sb-builder: A CLI to build soundboard websites from Youtube videos

-`sb-builder` is a node.js CLI application which helps building soundboards -- webpages with buttons which play sounds when you click on them.
+`sb-builder` is a node.js CLI application which helps building soundboards -- HTML pages with buttons which play sounds when clicked.

 It will help you:

 * downloading soundtracks from Youtube videos,
 * extracting sound snippets,
-* generating a soundboard webpage (HTML, assets folders, etc)
+* generating a soundboard webpage (HTML, static assets, etc)

 ## Install